Arman-Abbasian/Arman_shop_fullstack_next13/README.md

 <p width="960" style="padding-right:40px;" align="left" >react-hot-toast</p>

 # summary of project
-This project is a fullstack project (MERN stack), that use from mongodb, expressjs, nextjs 13 and nodejs to handle a complete ecommerce web application. validation in front-end has done with react-hook-form on form elements. user authentication handeld by OTP. and used from RBAC to authorized the user in different pages. this app have admin panel.
+This project is a fullstack project (MERN stack), that use from mongodb, expressjs, nextjs 13 (app router) and nodejs to handle a complete ecommerce web application. validation in front-end has done with react-hook-form on form elements. user authentication handeld by OTP and access tokent and refresh token saved as http only cookie. and used from RBAC to authorized the user in different pages. this app have admin panel.